abisubramanya27/Complaints-Classifier/README.md

 * **Running the program**

- 1. Run the python file **driver.py** for each audio file it takes approximately 10 minutes to finish running(includeing the time taken by the classifiers).
+ 1. Without changing/modifying any files run the python file **driver.py**.
+For each audio file it takes approximately 10 minutes to finish running(includeing the time taken by the classifiers to run).

  2. First the given audio is converted into text file using amazon transcribe.
 A successful call to transcribe will print a json file.
-Importantly the json file contains the job id **AND CRAP**.
+Importantly the json file contains the job id and other information regarding the job.

  3. This is followed by a series of "Not Ready Yet" messages every 30 seconds till the output is received from AWS.
 The output is taken from the S3 bucket and is downloaded locally and stored as string variable(s).